-Day 4: The final full day of training focused on putting the course concepts into practice.
+Day 4: The final full day of training focused on

+putting the course concepts into practice.
 Participants visited the Los Yescos farm and received a guided tour by owner and APASPE member, Dolores Solís.
-During the visit they learned about the restoration strategies conducted including; a home garden, silvopastoral systems and agrosucessional systems integrating timber, agricultural crops and cattle forage species.
+During the visit they learned about the restoration strategies conducted including; a home garden, silvopastoral and agro-successional systems integrating timber, agricultural crops and cattle forage species.
 Some areas of the farm had suffered high levels of degradation due to conventional cattle ranching practices.
-Participants focused on these degraded areas of the farm to work in groups and conduct a site diagnostic utilizing a conceptual restoration model to develop their strategy to increase forest cover.
+Participants focused on these degraded areas of the farm and worked in groups to conduct a site diagnostic and develop their strategy to increase forest cover.
 Groups presented their plans and received feedback from Dolores as well as ELTI course facilitators.

-For the final exercise, participants worked in groups to develop farm management plans designed for their properties.
+For the final exercise of the course, participants worked in groups to develop farm management plans designed for their properties.
 Jacob provided an introductory lecture on the ten-step process, including: drawing a farm map, analyzing and rating their current farm via eight indicators, planning restorative activities to resolve farm problems, and then updating the farm map to illustrate planned interventions.
 Each group presented and received feedback by the facilitators.
 Although conducted as a course exercise, the farm plan is also a tool that participants will use to implement restoration efforts.
 In addition, with the help of ELTI collaborators, it is hoped that participants will utilize the plan to establish model farms that can serve to train others in the future.